BDC Hamburger Icon

 Why you should create a social media marketing plan

-Nicole Antoinette Smith, assistant professor of instruction and founder of eleV8T, said it’s critical to lay out a plan for your social media marketing before you start.
+Nicole Antoinette Smith, associate professor of instruction at Ohio University and founder of eleV8T, said it’s critical to lay out a plan for your social media marketing before you start.
 She named four main reasons a plan is important:

-3. You’ll develop the foundational reason to keep going when you want to quit.
-Your plan is the motivation you will need when times get tough and when it seems things are not working well.
+3. You’ll develop the foundational reason to keep going when you want to quit: Your plan is the dose of motivation you will need when times get tough and when it seems things are not working well.
 Refer to your plan often to remind yourself of your goals, strategies, measurements and anticipated results.

 Women who are most successful in using social media use their platforms of choice consistently and have a clear strategy for each platform’s role in their larger marketing strategy.
 Clearly outlining your actions and goals for social media marketing helps you measure your success and make necessary changes.